lisausa/ruby-style-guide/README.md

     end
     ```

-* Use `TODO` to note missing features or functionality that should be
-  added at a later date.
+* Use `TODO` to note missing features or functionality that should be added at a later date.
 * Use `FIXME` to note broken code that needs to be fixed.
-* Use `OPTIMIZE` to note slow or inefficient code that may cause
+* Use `OPTIMIZE` to note slow or inefficient code that may cause performance problems.
-  performance problems.
-* Use `HACK` to note code smells where questionable coding practices
+* Use `REFACTOR` to note code smells where questionable coding practices were used and should be
-  were used and should be refactored away.
+  refactored away.
-* Use `REVIEW` to note anything that should be looked at to confirm it
+* Use `REVIEW` to note anything that should be looked at to confirm it is working as intended.
+For
+  example:

+    ```Ruby
-  is working as intended.
-For example: `REVIEW: Are we sure this is how the
-  client does X currently?`
+    # REVIEW: Are we sure this is how the client does X currently?
+    ```

-* Use other custom annotation keywords if it feels appropriate, but be
+* Use other custom annotation keywords if it feels appropriate, but be sure to document them in the
-  sure to document them in your project's `README` or similar.
+  project's `README` file.

 <a name="classes"/>
 ## Classes

-* Always supply a proper `to_s` method.
+* Excepting DSL classes (Rails models &amp; controllers, etc.), always supply a proper `#to_s`
+  method.

     ```Ruby
     class Person